State Library of Turkmenistan: Turkmen Soviet Socialist Republic

-The library was established in 1895.
+The library was founded in 1892 and began serving its first readers in May 1895.

+The name of the library changed during different historical periods.
+In 1976, a new specialized building in Ashkhabad was built for it.

 Turkmenistan

+On December 24, 1992, the library was granted the status of a national institution.

 As of 2006, the library had a collection of 5 million items including books, maps, manuscripts, dissertations, journals, and newspapers; there were about 22,000 members.
 Book exhibitions were regularly held both in its premises and provincial libraries.
 Yet, the library played an insignificant role in society, and as of 2007, remained the only Central Asian library not to join the Library Assembly of Eurasia.

 In 2005, the library received funds to replace its card catalogs with an online public access catalog (OPAC); as of 2012, no progress has been made.
 Internet literacy among librarians remained low, as of 2012.
 Statistics on the publication of books in Turkmenistan remain unavailable, and the national bibliography has been stale for years.